Augmented Reality in Business: How and When to Use It

-With relatively cheap implementation costs and great accessibility, AR is a great choice for a flexible, process-oriented tech asset.
+With relatively cheap implementation costs and easy accessibility, mobile AR is a great choice for a goal-oriented tech asset.
 Businesses can use augmented reality to increase customer engagement, improve brand promotion and awareness, and facilitate the creation of product demos.

 Multiple high-profile companies are investing in AR tech.
 Among them are Qualcomm, Apple, Facebook, and Google.
 The two smartphone giants, Apple and Google, are particularly invested into developing their respective AR software development kits (SDK).